AkiraEgawa/Webcrawler/README.md

 # Webcrawler

-A webcrawler in python, using Regex and Hashmaps
+## Description

+A webcrawler using python, I will be coding the hashmap for fun (there probably is a library, but I won't use it)